Chinese finger trap: Variants

 One variation on the Chinese finger trap has uses in orthopedic medicine—namely, providing even pressure to the patient's digit(s) and at the same time immobilizing the joints—and serves a similar purpose as a traction device.
-Its development goes back to Austria in 1870 when Dr. Steinberger, a dentist at the Rudolfsspital in Vienna, reported the discovery of his doctoral student Schmall, who got the idea to use the toy ″Mädchenfänger" (girl catcher) for the extension of fingers and arms.
-The principle was adapted for the use in surgery, and already in 1873 termed "Schmall'sches Extensionsgeflecht".
+Its development goes back to Austria in 1870 when Dr. Steinberger, a dentist at the Rudolfsspital in Vienna, reported the discovery of his doctoral student Schmall, who got the idea to use the toy Mädchenfänger ("girl catcher") for the extension of fingers and arms.
+The principle was adapted for the use in surgery, and by 1873 was termed Schmall'sches Extensionsgeflecht ("Schmall's extension mesh").

 Another variant is the towing sock.
 It uses the same principle to seize the end of a cable to be pulled through a tube or tunnel.

+Parachute lines are often assembled using finger traps where the line is looped back into itself or another line.

 Cultural influence

 The Chinese finger trap is a common metaphor for a problem that can be overcome by relaxing, i.e. not trying too hard to solve it; for example, in acceptance and commitment therapy.